 It’s especially important in Russia as the Metro will not have tourist-friendly English signage on their trains, stops or subway signs, whatsoever.

 Tip: Note down the Alphabetic and Cyrillic if possible!

 2. Get a Moscow Metro Map

-Seems obvious, but this is a really integral part to knowing exactly where you’re going when navigating the metro.
+Seems obvious, but this is a really integral part of knowing exactly where you’re going when navigating the metro.

 I found that I was using mine constantly!
 I love the colour code and in true transport fashion, all of the metro lines have their own designated colour.

-These will be important to note as there will be signs on the floor and above which match the line you need to catch.
+These will be important to note as there will be signs on the floor and above that match the line you need to catch.

 Some of the metro stops have connections underground to other lines – you can tell this as they will be connected on the map.

 Don’t underestimate the distances, and the time it will take to walk there especially as there can be 3 stops connected together.
 Make sure you leave plenty of time for that dinner reservation!